-Random Access Memories: RIP Internet Explorer
+Random Access Memories: RIP Internet Explorer | Stuff

 So how did it turn evil?

-Well, Bill Gates decided the way forward was to stomp the competition into oblivion.
+Well, Bill Gates decided the way forward was to stomp the competition into oblivion (so much so it was accused of being anti-competitive).
 He recognised the power and potential of the internet and fancied controlling it – which meant main rival Netscape had to have its air supply cut off.

 IE went out of its way to do its own thing, rather than follow nascent web standards; devs had to code sites for each browser but inevitably focused on the most popular — the free IE, which peaked at a whopping 95% market share – and peppered the internet with ‘best viewed in IE’ badges.